Miss Estonia

-Eesti Miss Estonia is a national beauty pageant in Estonia.
+Miss Estonia is a national Beauty pageant in Estonia.
+The main winners mostly competed at Miss Universe pageant.

 History

 The first Miss Estonia was elected in April 1923, her name was Sinaida Tamm.
 The competition was arranged by "Estonia Film" and the main aim was to find a new actress.
 In 1925 the competition was arranged by a major newspaper "Päevaleht".
-In 1931, Lilli Silberg was the first runner up at the Miss Europe contest in Paris.
+In 1931, Lilli Silberg was the first runner-up at the Miss Europe contest in Paris.
 In 1932, Nadezda Peedi-Hoffmann was elected Miss Estonia and she held the title for 56 years, until 1988, when Heli Mets was awarded the title.
 Since then Estonia has had 15 beauty queens.
 Miss Estonia has been participating in the Miss Universe pageant since 1993, starting with Kersti Tänavsuu.

 Cancellation

 In 2019, the Eesti Miss beauty pageant was cancelled due to the lack of supporters for the annual project.

 Mister Estonia

 Valeri Kirss also produced the annual Mister Estonia (Mister Eesti) under Eesti Miss Estonia but the pageant does not exist since 2009.
 Here mentioned the recent winners: